russfellows/sai3-bench/docs/USAGE.md

 Verify network path and S3 region distance.
 Check CPU/network utilization on agent hosts.

-#8 Notes & Best Practices
+# 8 Notes and Best Practices
 Use resolvable hostnames for agents and include them in --tls-sans when using TLS.
 If connecting by IP from the controller, add that IP to --tls-sans or set --agent-domain to a SAN value.